 - Birth preparation and post-partum recovery

-- Exercise during pregnancy and return to fitness following birth/Caesarean
+- Exercise pre and post birth/Caesarean

 Ask your physiotherapist or doctor if you think pelvic floor physiotherapy may be right for you!

 What to expect on your 1st visit?

-Your physiotherapist will then conduct a comprehensive physical assessment of the affected areas based on your medical history.
+Your physiotherapist will then conduct a comprehensive assessment of the affected areas based on your medical history.
 This may include the examination of your posture, movement patterns, joint range of motion, core strategies, and coordination of your pelvic floor through an internal/external examination.

-The physiotherapist will then analyze your assessment findings and explain how these results relate to the issues you are experiencing.
+The physiotherapist will analyze your assessment findings and explain how these results relate to the issues you are experiencing.

 Follow up sessions are based on a combination of education, lifestyle changes, movement therapy, pelvic floor muscle re-education, biofeedback, electrical muscle stimulation, postural education, manual therapies, and bladder/bowel retraining.

-Have more Questions?
+Have more questions?

-If you are still unsure about pelvic floor physiotherapy we encourage you to visit pelvic health solution’s website to learn about all things pelvic!
+If you are still unsure about pelvic floor physiotherapy we encourage you to visit pelvic health solution’s website to learn about all things pelvic! http://pelvichealthsolutions.ca/